The Guardian: Political stance and editorial opinion

 Founded by textile traders and merchants, in its early years The Guardian had a reputation as "an organ of the middle class", or in the words of C. P. Scott's son Ted, "a paper that will remain bourgeois to the last".
 Associated at first with the Little Circle and hence with classical liberalism as expressed by the Whigs and later by the Liberal Party, its political orientation underwent a decisive change after World War II, leading to a gradual alignment with Labour and the political left in general.

 The Scott Trust describes one of its "core purposes" to be "to secure the financial and editorial independence of the Guardian in perpetuity: as a quality national newspaper without party affiliation; remaining faithful to its liberal tradition".
 The paper's readership is generally on the mainstream left of British political opinion: a MORI poll taken between April and June 2000 showed that 80 per cent of Guardian readers were Labour Party voters; according to another MORI poll taken in 2005, 48 per cent of Guardian readers were Labour voters and 34 per cent Liberal Democrat voters.
 The term "Guardian reader" can be used to imply a stereotype of modern liberal, left-wing or "politically correct" views.
+In 2022, Suella Braverman blamed disruptive protests on the "Guardian-reading, tofu-eating wokerati".

 Although the paper is often considered to be "linked inextricably" to the Labour Party, three of The Guardians four leader writers joined the more centrist Social Democratic Party on its foundation in 1981.
 The paper was enthusiastic in its support for Tony Blair in his successful bid to lead the Labour Party, and to be elected Prime Minister.
 On 19 January 2003, two months before the 2003 invasion of Iraq, an Observer Editorial said: "Military intervention in the Middle East holds many dangers.
 But if we want a lasting peace it may be the only option. ...
 War with Iraq may yet not come, but, conscious of the potentially terrifying responsibility resting with the British Government, we find ourselves supporting the current commitment to a possible use of force."
 The Guardian, however, opposed the war, along with the Daily Mirror and The Independent.